 Whether you’re part of a large network of travel agents or going it alone, marketing is a world you can’t afford to not think about.
 It’s also something you can do on a budget of practically nothing.
 A little time, focus, and strategy can vastly increase your agency’s online presence and reach.
 Over the next few posts, we’ll be looking at some of those strategies in detail, but here’s a taste of what to expect, plus a few ideas to get you started.

-We can’t possibly impart all the expertise of people who design, build, and optimise websites for a living, so our feature on this will only be covering the absolute basics.
+We can’t possibly impart all the expertise of people who design, build, and optimize websites for a living, so our feature on this will only be covering the absolute basics.
 Some of these are obvious enough.
 Do all your links work?
 Is your text legible against any backgrounds or images?
 Is there enough blank space, but not too much so that your page is nice and readable?
 But there are some more technical aspects too.
-Is your website formatted to display and be usable on a tablet or smart phone, for example?
+Is your website formatted to display and be usable on a tablet or smartphone, for example?

 Using Social Media